What is the Screen of Green method of growing?

 What is the difference between Screen of Green and Sea of Green?

-ScrOG is just one of many cannabis growing methods that have been developed and used over the years by expert cultivators, who want to get the most from each grow.
+ScrOG is just one of many herb growing methods that have been developed and used over the years by expert cultivators, who want to get the most from each grow.
 While they may sound similar, Screen of Green (ScrOG) and Sea of Green (SOG) are two different growing techniques.
 Where the ScrOG method focuses on getting the highest yield from the least number of plants, the SOG technique requires several plants grown shorter and very close together.
 The plants are kept petite by giving them a short vegetative cycle (roughly 30 days) and a longer flowering stage (60 days).
 On the other hand, the ScrOG method requires a longer vegetative stage so the bottom branches are able to grow upwards and the plant can develop the most buds as possible.
-Both methods of growing cannabis aim to achieve a short, horizontal canopy that captures light as evenly as possible over the most surface area.
+Both methods of growing aim to achieve a short, horizontal canopy that captures light as evenly as possible over the most surface area.

 Choosing a strain

-Because this technique calls for weaving branches, it’s important to choose a cannabis strain that will work well with this type of manipulation.
+Because this technique calls for weaving branches, it’s important to choose a strain that will work well with this type of manipulation.
 Sativa plants grow tall with lanky branches that are easy to weave into your screen, while indicas are often short and bushy, which will require more plants to fill out the screen.
 If you want to experiment growing multiple strains in the same harvest, check to make sure that they all have similar average heights.
 This will reduce the amount of time you need to spend weaving branches.
 Of course, your personal preferences, climate in which you’re growing, and the grow space available should also be taken into consideration when choosing the right strain.

 How do I set up a ScrOG screen?